 3. Measure Drawer Opening and Cut Fronts and Backs

 When learning how to make drawers this is the step I see people struggle with the most.
 But keeping a few things it mind it’s easy math.
 Start by measuring the width of the drawer opening of your project.
-My top cabinet drawers had an opening of 15-7/8″.
 Then you need to subtract space your drawer slides need, which is typically 1/2″ each for 1″ total.
-So I subtract 1″ for the slides and get a total drawer width of 14-7/8″.

 The DIY drawers fronts and backs are sandwiched between the sides so those need to be accounted for also.
-If you are using 1x material that is a full 3/4″ then just subtract 1-1/2″, but if you are using plywood it gets a little tricky since plywood isn’t really 3/4″.
+If you’re using 1x material that is a full 3/4″ then just subtract 1-1/2″, but if you are using plywood it gets a little tricky since plywood isn’t really 3/4″.